Dekr0/whetstone/src/solution/arrays-hashing/algorithm.md

         - multiplication and then mod a magic number if having a "sequential" prime number
         - addition with a selective prime number (magic ?)
-- boyer-moore majority vote algorithm
+- Boyer-moore majority vote algorithm
 - monotonic stack
 - memory saving strategy
     - usually comes in the form of using variables as state